MAAQ90/multinational-retail-data-centralisation/README.md

 ## 3. Usage instructions

 In order to implement the program, it is important to understand what each function does.
-The procedure is carried out in 3 ETL phases and 1 SQL based phase:
+The procedure is carried out in 3 ETL phases and 1 SQL based phase.
+A brief explanation of each phase is as follows:

 **Phase 1: Data (E)xtraction from different sources**